mmessmore/hugo-barenotes/README.md

 can.
 Bugs will, well, bug me.
 So I'll try to get to those (but a PR is better).
 Feature requests may take a while and my progress on this will be bursty.

+## Contributions I'm totally open to

+- [ ] Windows Support for the CLI
+- [ ] Actual tests for the CLI
+- [ ] Stuff to package the CLI for various operating systems (.deb, .rpm, etc)
+- [ ] Making the theme prettier
+- [ ] Features you think would be useful in the theme or CLI

+As said above, I'm avoiding JavaScript, but I'm OK if it's useful enough.
+But I won't be taking contributions that add JS/CSS libraries or external dependencies other than fonts that degrade gracefully.

 # Code of Conduct